aish-w/DSA-IMPORTANT/README.md

 # DSA-IMPORTANT
-All the basic to advance question.
+All the basic to advance questions.